mit-orcd/node-info/README.md

 - Reorganize everything so that the conflunce table information is in one dir and the orcd-docs info is in another dir
-- Make GPU and CPU memory syntax consistent (add MiB) -->
+- Make GPU and CPU memory syntax consistent (add MiB)
+- Put things into shell scripts
+- Remove intermediate files from github repo (also programmatically delete?)
+-->

 ## Step 1: Install requirements